Why Can't You Just Give Me The Number?

 Purchase via PayPal Ordering System!

-Several universities and colleges are using Why Can't You Just Give Me The Number? as a book of supplemental readings within their MBA curriculum.
-This book can help students understand the value of probabilistic analysis and some of the decision-making traps executives should be aware of.
-Contact us for quantity discounts.
+Several universities and colleges (Northwestern, Rice, University of Texas, IU Purdue, UF, Indian School of Business Hyderabad, Evangel University) use Why Can't You Just Give Me The Number? as a book of supplemental readings within their MBA curriculum.
+This book can help students understand the value of probabilistic analysis and some of the decision-making traps that executives should be aware of.

 Reviews